 MAPSS Research Group

-Mike works with digital methodologies for archaeology and cultural heritage preservation, using semantic modelling and linked open data methods to integrate remote sensing discovery with other datasets for the archaeological landscapes of countries such as Iraq, Syria, Afghanistan, and currently Mongolia.
-His research applies quantitative methods to investigating sociopolitical change in protourban and early urban societies of the Ancient Near East and Afghanistan, presently focussing on changing distribution patterns of production debris in Chalcolithic households and institutions of Upper Mesopotamia.
-Other research interests include integrating cognitive neuroscience models of craft innovation and tool adoption with archaeological datasets, and exploring the role and identification of brewing and alcohol consumption in antiquity.
+Mike works with digital methodologies for archaeology and cultural heritage preservation, using semantic modelling and linked open data methods to integrate remote sensing datasets with traditional detection methods for the archaeological landscapes of countries such as Iraq, Syria, Afghanistan, and currently Mongolia.
+His research applies quantitative approaches to the investigation of sociopolitical change in protourban and early urban societies of Western and Central Asia.
+It presently focusses on shifting distribution patterns and morphology of craft-production debris in Mesopotamian Chalcolithic households and institutions as they relate to human-environment interactions, considering the impact of changes to production and land use on technospheric expansion.
+Other research interests include applying cognitive neuroscience models of craft innovation and tool adoption to archaeological datasets, and exploring the role and identification of brewing and alcohol consumption in antiquity.

-Mike Fisher is a Group Leader in Digital Archaeology at the Max Planck Institute for Geoanthropology, primarily working with the Mongolian Archaeology Project: Surveying the Steppes (MAPSS) research group to implement a geospatial database and digital recording system for the archaeological landscape of Mongolia.
+Mike Fisher is a Group Leader of Digital Archaeology at the Max Planck Institute for Geoanthropology.
+He manages the Mongolian Archaeology Project: Surveying the Steppes (MAPSS) research group, which uses remote sensing technologies and a geospatial digital recording system to document archaeological sites and features across the Mongolian landscape.

-As a postdoctoral researcher at the University of Oxford, Mike oversaw the further development and population of the EAMENA (Endangered Archaeology in the Near East & North Africa) project's geospatial graph databases, while researching the impact and ethics of remote sensing and data management systems for archaeological landscapes.
-He is also the Co-Director of the University of Chicago field excavations at Tell Surezha, within the Kurdish Autonomous Region of Iraq, which expands on his doctoral research exploring sociopolitical transformations in late-prehistoric Mesopotamia.
+As a postdoctoral researcher at the University of Oxford, Mike oversaw the development and population of the Endangered Archaeology in the Middle East & North Africa (EAMENA) project's geospatial graph databases, while researching the impact and ethics of remote sensing and data management systems for archaeological landscapes.

 2022.
 Fisher, M. Intrasite Variability and Changing Social Practices during the Ubaid-Late Chalcolithic Transition at Tell Zeidan, Syria.
 Paléorient 48 (1), 101-125.